Marshall Sahlins: Centrality of culture

 Over the years, Sahlins took aim at various forms of economic determinism (mentioned above) and also biological determinism, or the idea that human culture is a by-product of biological processes.
-His major critique of sociobiology is contained in The Use and Abuse of Biology.
+His major critique of sociobiology is laid out in The Use and Abuse of Biology.
 His 2013 book, What Kinship Is—And Is Not picks up some of these threads to show how kinship organizes sexuality and human reproduction rather than the other way around.
 In other words, biology does not determine kinship.
 Rather, the experience of "mutuality of being" that we call kinship is a cultural phenomenon.

 Sahlins's final book was The New Science of the Enchanted Universe: An Anthropology of Most of Humanity.
 The book explores the worldwide phenomenon of "meta-persons."
 A reviewer defined metapersons as "supreme gods and minor deities, ancestral spirits, demons, indwelling souls in animals and plants—who act as the intimate, everyday agents of human success or ruin, whether in agriculture, hunting, procreation, or politics."

+The book was published posthumously, and almost didn't get published at all.
+In fall 2020, Sahlins fell and became paralyzed.
+Then, near his 90th birthday, his mind fell into a dissociative state.
+Doctors gave him days to live.
+But he rallied and emerged from the dissociative state, determined to finish.
+He could not use his hands, so he began dictating pages to his son, historian Peter Sahlins.
+They finished a month before his death.